 Another effective treatment is phototherapy using ultraviolet light.
 Oral medications such as cyclosporine (Neoral, Restasis, Sandimmune, Gengraf) or drugs that alter your immune system may also be used in severe cases.

-Biologics are another medication used for psoriasis and they are given intravenously or by injection.
-Biologics will target specific sections of the immune system instead of the whole system.
+Biologics are another medication used for psoriasis, and they are given intravenously or by injection.
+Biologics target specific sections of the immune system instead of the whole system.
 They work by blocking certain proteins that contribute to psoriasis triggers and psoriatic arthritis.

 Lifestyle changes can manage psoriasis as well.
 These include:

 - drinking alcoholic beverages only in moderation

 - managing stress through exercise, meditation, or other techniques

 - eating a healthy, balanced diet free from foods that serve as triggers

 Hives and psoriasis share some characteristics, such as redness, itching, and burning, but there are also differences between the two conditions.